falling-fruit/falling-fruit-mobile/README.md

 #### iOS emulators

-Once you have built successfully, open `platforms/ios/FallingFruit.xcodeproj` in Xcode and run the app on the selected emulator.
+Once you have built successfully, open `platforms/ios/Falling\ Fruit.xcworkspace` in Xcode and run the app on the selected emulator.

 #### iOS devices